Dollar climbs for second day on global economy fears

 The euro, meanwhile, slumped on concerns about the region's economic weakness, specifically Germany.
 Worries about the euro zone were echoed by European Central Bank President Mario Draghi, who said on Friday that a slowdown in the euro zone's economic momentum could weigh further on the reluctance of companies and households to invest.

-The euro fell 0.6 percent to $1.2614 EUR=, but still ended the week with its strongest weekly gain since April.
+The euro fell 0.6 percent to $1.2614, but still ended the week with its strongest weekly gain since April.

-Against the yen, the dollar was flat at 107.80 JPY=, but had its worst weekly loss in seven months.
+Against the yen, the dollar was flat at 107.80, but had its worst weekly loss in seven months.

 Global growth worries, which sent stocks and commodities down across the board, pushed the safe-haven yen to a five-week high against the euro.
 The drop in oil prices to a four-year low below $90 took its toll on the Norwegian crown.

 Norway's currency, which has a strong correlation with oil prices, sank to its weakest in three weeks against the euro as September inflation data also dipped below forecasts.
-The euro was 0.1 percent up at 8.2270 crowns EURNOK=.
+The euro was 0.1 percent up at 8.2270 crowns.

-All of that has made markets much more jittery as seen in a jump in the CBOE volatility index .VIX, a measure of investor anxiety, to highs not seen since early February.
+All of that has made markets much more jittery as seen in a jump in the CBOE volatility index, a measure of investor anxiety, to highs not seen since early February.

 Analysts said the pickup in volatility means the dollar's road higher is likely to get bumpier.